dupr/duprkit/README.md

 Currently a (toy) license classifier based on k-NN. k-NN is a very simple machine learning algorithm.
 In this implementation, we use n-gram bag-of-words vectors to represent text, and measure text similarity by cosine distance.
+The implimentation is pure python and doesn't use anything outside the python standard library.

 Many details could be further improved.
 Open an issue on the salsa repo for anything you want to say.

 Key words: k-NN, Bag-of-Words, n-Gram, Machine Learning, Computational Linguistics

+## Known problems

+1. this toy is still not properly assessed. people on IRC suggested me test it against chromium, fpc, lazarus.

+2. currently it works not quite well with very short license declarations, such as the one on the python script itself `:-(`.

+3. we need choose a threshold under which the program rejects to classify.

 ## Dependency